Guidance

 Support for external sessions (September 2023)

-Sharing the values at session with representatives of the adult social care workforce (6 September 2023)
+Sharing the values at a session with representatives of the adult social care workforce (6 September 2023)

-A first cut of the values was shared with a group of workers and managers organised by Skills for Care to share progress with the pathway.
-They were well received with most of the discussion focused on how these could be achieved in practice, given current barriers and pressures.
+A ‘first cut’ of the values was shared with a group of workers and managers organised by SfC to share progress with the pathway.
+They were well received, with most of the discussion focused on how these could be achieved in practice, given current barriers and pressures.
 There was a clear expression of the need to recognise the role of government, commissioners and employers in creating the conditions where workers are able to translate the values into practice.

 Conclusion

-In developing the care workforce pathway, a project methodology was applied to secure the input of a broad mix of people drawing on varying forms of care and support to hear their views and experiences of the values they prize most highly when applied to the care workforce.
+In developing the care workforce pathway, a project methodology was applied to secure the input of a broad mix of people drawing on varying forms of care and support.
+This ensured we heard their views and experiences of the values they prize most highly when applied to the care workforce.

 People clearly articulated their expectations, placing a premium on values associated with respect, reliability and honesty.
-In sharing their experience and views, participants strongly advocated that, in order for workers to be “proud and positive”, and achieving progress with implementing the pathway, concerted action will be required across the care and support system to address current barriers and to create the conditions where workers are able to translate the values into practice.
+In sharing their experience and views, participants strongly advocated that, in order for workers to be ‘proud and positive’, and achieve progress with implementing the pathway, concerted action will be required across the care and support system to address current barriers and to create the conditions where workers are able to translate the values into practice.

 The conversations that we had were rich and have been turned into a single set of values to underpin the pathway, which clearly signal and cement that developing the social care workforce depends at its core on holding and acting upon a set of values that reflect a commitment to person-centred care and support.